-- All correspondents, producers, writers, editors and hosts should be aware of their own cultural values and personal beliefs and put them aside when preparing a report, conducting an interview, hosting a newscast, interview program, or posting on social media. - The accuracy, quality and credibility of the Voice of America are its most important assets, and they rest on our audiences' perception of VOA as an objective and reliable source of U.S., regional and world news and information. - VOA journalists -- including writers, correspondents, stringers, program hosts, and social media teams -- should always avoid the use of unattributed negative terms or labels to describe persons or organizations.
-The only exception is when the individuals and groups use those labels to describe themselves or their activities. - Be fair to all of the people involved in a story.
+- All VOA staff and contractors should put aside their own cultural values and personal beliefs when preparing a report, conducting an interview, hosting a newscast, interview program, or posting on social media. - The accuracy, quality and credibility of the Voice of America are its most important assets, and they rest on our audiences' perception of VOA as an accurate, objective and reliable source of U.S., regional and world news and information. - VOA journalists -- including writers, correspondents, stringers, program hosts, and social media teams -- should always avoid the use of unattributed negative terms or labels to describe persons or organizations.
+The only exceptions are when individuals and groups use those labels to describe themselves or their activities, or someone is directly quoted using a negative term. - Be fair to all of the people involved in a story.
 People who are presented in a negative light must be given a reasonable chance to present their side of the issue.
-If they refuse to comment, that should be noted.
-This demonstrates to our audience that we made the effort to be fair to all sides. - A correspondent, producer or host should be well prepared with facts to balance the statement of one side or the other.
+If they refuse to comment, that must be noted. - A correspondent, producer or host should be well prepared with facts to balance the statements of one side or the other.
 Don't simply nod in acknowledgment when listening to someone's answer, as this could imply that you agree with that position. - VOA journalists and all those preparing broadcast, website and social media programming must avoid any action or statement that might give the appearance of partisanship.
-This includes the wearing of lapel pins, religious symbols, clothing designs or color schemes that appear to support one party or individual over another.
+This includes the wearing of lapel pins, religious symbols, clothing designs or color schemes that appear to support one party or individual over another. - THERE IS NO PLACE AT VOA FOR ADVOCACY